NCEAS/metacat/docs/user/metacat/source/harvester.rst

      </servlet>
      -->

 2. Save the edited file.

 3. Restart Tomcat.

 About thirty seconds after you restart Tomcat, the Harvester servlet will start executing.
-The first harvest will occur after the number of hours specified in the metacat.properties file.
+The first harvest will occur after the number of hours specified in metacat's configured properties.
 The servlet will continue running new harvests until the maximum number of harvests have been completed, or until Tomcat shuts down (harvest frequency and maximum number of harvests are also set in the Harvester properties).